 What I thought:

 I found “The Bear and the Nightingale” by Katherine Arden through Bookish First.
 I received “The Girl in the Tower” as an Advanced Reader Copy (ARC), and I needed to read the first book before I even thought of reading the second book.
 That day, I picked up the audiobook on audible and fell in love with a fantastic plot told by a spectacular narrator.

 “Wild birds die in cages.”

 The plot was unique and rivaled Juliet Marillier which is one of the highest compliments I can give.
 I loved the folklore and how intricate the novel was.
 There wasn’t a time while reading that I was bored.
 I spent my days not wanting to finish the audiobook simply because it would be over.
-The narrator Kathleen Gati was amazing.
-Her accent was perfect and it truly made you feel like you were sitting around a campfire listening to a storyteller weave a tale in front of you.
+The narrator Kathleen Gati was terrific.
+Her accent was perfect, and it truly made you feel like you were sitting around a campfire listening to a storyteller weave a tale in front of you.

 “Nothing changes, Vasya.
 Things are, or they are not.
 Magic is forgetting that something ever was other than as you willed it.”

 If you’re on the fence about reading this breakout novel, I will scream at you to read it.
 I know, some of us (me) hate reading many of the smash out books but this book has changed how I judge fantasies.
 This is my first book by Katherine Arden, and it will not be my last.
 I am so incredibly impressed with this book.
 The characters were beautiful and intricate in the best kind of way.
 I was in awe at everything that was captured.